zaius/docs/content/docs/organizations/index.md

 Through organizations you can create and organize teams to make access management on applications way easier and efficient.

-You can start creating an organization from your profile settings page.
+You can start to create a new 'Organization' from the create dropdown or from your profile settings page.

 ![image](/images/creat-an-org.jpg)